websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 # Using the Database Upgrade Tool

-The Liferay Database Upgrade Tool is a client program for upgrading Liferay Liferay and Liferay Portal CE databases offline.
+The Liferay Database Upgrade Tool is a client program for upgrading Liferay DXP and Liferay Portal CE databases offline.

 ```warning::
    **Always** `back up <../../maintaining-a-liferay-dxp-installation/backing-up.md>`_ your data and installation before upgrading.
 Testing the upgrade process on backup copies is advised.